Interventions | Case Management

-An Invitational Intervention is a professionally-directed process designed to help an individual recognize the negative effects their substance use has on themselves and others, and present them with an opportunity to receive help and make changes.
+An Intervention is a professionally-directed process designed to help an individual recognize the negative effects their substance use has on themselves and others, and to present them with an opportunity to receive help and make changes.
+However, it does not stop there.
+A Continuum of Care plan and ongoing Case Management are critical to the success of conducting an intervention.

 Let’s get them to say ‘yes’ to the help they need.